Laura Secord

 The Mohawk forces, under the command of John Norton and Dominique Ducharme, ambushed the invading Americans and defeated them at the Battle of Beaverdams, June 24, 1813.
 Thanks in large part to Laura's brave journey, all but 6 of the American soldiers were captured.

-Unfortunataely her heroism was soon forgotten.
+Unfortunately her heroism was soon forgotten.

-In 1860, when Laura was 85, Albert Edward, Prince of Wales (later Edward VII), heard of her story while travelling in Canada.
+In 1860, when Laura was 85, Albert Edward, Prince of Wales (later Edward VII), heard of her story while traveling in Canada.
 He visited her and gave her a gift of 100 Pounds.
 It was the only recognition that she received in her lifetime.

 Legacy: